ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-3-1.md

 Strategies for Self-Assessment and Goal Setting for Career Growth
 ==========================================================================

-In the book **"The Promotable Employee: Techniques for Building Skills for Career Growth,"** this chapter focuses on the importance of self-assessment and goal setting for career growth.
+This chapter focuses on the importance of self-assessment and goal setting for career growth.
 By employing effective strategies for self-assessment and goal setting, individuals can gain clarity about their strengths, weaknesses, and aspirations, ultimately guiding their path towards professional advancement.

 Understanding Self-Assessment
 -----------------------------